-Unfortunately, there's no such thing as "healthy" junk food, but we're on a mission to find the healthiest junk food options.
-Sometimes a craving — like for fast food — just can't be beat.
-You know you should have a salad instead of a hamburger, but when a hamburger is what you want (and what you really want is one smothered with cheese and bacon and condiments, but you're willing to compromise a little), a salad just isn't going to cut it.
-Knowing you should eat healthy won't stop a hankering for fast food in its tracks, so instead we learn how to pick the best of the, okay, not great options.
+Unfortunately, there's no such thing as "healthy" junk food, but we're on a mission to find the healthiest of the junk food options.
+Sometimes a craving — like for fast food — just can't be ignored.
+Sure, you know you should have a salad instead of a burger, but when a burger is what you want (and what you really want is one smothered with cheese and bacon and condiments, but you're willing to compromise a little), a salad just isn't going to cut it.
+Knowing you should eat healthy won't stop a hankering for fast food in its tracks, so instead we learn how to pick the best of the okay — not great — options.

 The same can be said for junk food.
 Look, we know we should be opting for a freshly blended fruit smoothie in the morning, but when what we want is a donut, a smoothie is just not going to do the trick.
 So, for those times that you just have to throw what you should be eating to the wind and indulge on what you really want, we've looked into your favorite junk food options and found their slightly healthier, still delicious alternatives.